 And why wouldn’t they?
 Have you ever seen a video shot in landscape mode on Snapchat or Instagram Stories?
 It looks ridiculous – as evidenced above.

 These brands are forcing adoption of vertical videos on people and I couldn’t be more ok with it.
 This is due to the popularity of mobile devices – the main mode of publishing content to these platforms.
+In fact, shortly after we published this post, Instagram rolled out IGTV, further proving that vertical videos are becoming the norm on these social platforms.

 Mobile Makes it OK